-These symptoms are serious and should be investigated by your eye doctor or primary care doctor immediately.
-Leaving them untreated can increase your risk of eye damage or loss of sight.
+Symptoms can be serious and leaving your eye untreated can increase your risk of eye damage or loss of sight.
+Read on to learn more about causes, symptoms, treatments, and prevention.

 The most common cause of combined eye burning, itching, and discharge is an eye infection.
 Common causes of eye infections include: